Feature aware covariance estimation, with application to mixtures of chemical exposures: Structural Implications of Feature Aware Covariance Estimation

 where $\gammabf_l$ is defined to be the $l$th row of $\Gammabf$.
-The corresponding prior marginal covariance is
+The corresponding prior \red{predictive} covariance is

-As an illustrative example of the impact of the CMR prior in this context, consider two toy meta covariate vectors, $\xbf^T_j = $ and $\xbf^T_{j'} = $.
-Then, the covariance between variables $j,j'$ based on these meta covariates is determined by the cross product of prior marginal expectations of row $j,j'$ in the factor loadings matrix,
+As an illustrative example of the impact of the FACE prior in this context, consider two toy \red{outcome feature} vectors, $\xbf^T_j = $ and $\xbf^T_{j'} = $.
+Then, the covariance between variables $j,j'$ based on these \red{outcome features} is determined by the cross product of prior marginal expectations of row $j,j'$ in the factor loading matrix,

-In this way, the CMR prior in a regime that encodes multiple categorical class membership as meta covariates corresponds to a flexible prior defined by additive and multiplicative interactive effects dependent upon the various variables' group membership profile.
+In this way, the FACE prior in a regime that encodes multiple categorical class membership as \red{outcome features} corresponds to a flexible prior defined by additive and multiplicative interactive effects dependent upon the various variables' group membership profile.